dreftymac/public.data/README.md

 # csvdata01
-csv data for use with flashcard software and cloze deletions
+csv data for use with flashcard software and related contexts